Constitutional oath of office of China: Ceremony

 The oath may be taken individually or in a group.
-If taken individually, the oath taker places his or her left hand on a copy of the Constitution, and raises his or her right hand in a fist.
-If taken in a group, one person leads the ceremony, with his or her left hand on a copy of the Constitution and his or her right hand raised in a fist.
+If taken individually, the oath taker places their left hand on a copy of the Constitution, and raises their right hand in a fist.
+If taken in a group, one person leads the ceremony, with their left hand on a copy of the Constitution and their right hand raised in a fist.
 The other oath takers stand in a line with their right hands raised in a fist, and recite the oath along with the leader.
-The ceremony is to be "dignified" and "solemn," and the Chinese flag or the National Emblem of China.
-The National Anthem of the People's Republic of China must also be played at the ceremony.
+The ceremony is to be "dignified" and "solemn," with the Chinese flag or the national emblem present.
+The national anthem must also be played at the ceremony.

 Oath

 People's Republic of China

-As prescribed by the decision in 2016:
+As prescribed by the decision in 2015 and effective in 2016: